AuroraStorm-sw/Portfolio-project-3/README.md

 - Anyone with an interest in true crime who enjoy gaming

 ## User goals
-- To play and enjoy a text-based game
+- To play and enjoy a text-based game with a niche theme
 - Understand how the game works at the start of the game
 - Play a game that streamlined and easy to follow along
 - Learn a touch of history about a famous serial killer